-IFRS Example Consolidated Financial Statements 2021
+IFRS Example Consolidated Financial Statements 2023

 The preparation of financial statements in accordance with International Financial Reporting Standards ('IFRS') is challenging.
-Each year, new Standards and amendments are published by the International Accounting Standards Board ('IASB') with the potential to significantly impact the presentation of a complete set of financial statements.
+Each year, new Standards and amendments are published by the International Accounting Standards Board ('IASB') with the potential to significantly impact the presentation of a complete set of financial statements and 2023 is no different.

 The member firms of Grant Thornton International Ltd ('GTIL') have extensive expertise in the application of IFRS.
-GTIL, through its IFRS Team, develops general guidance that supports its member firms' commitment to high quality, consistent application of IFRS and is therefore pleased to share our insights by publishing 'IFRS Example Consolidated Financial Statements 2021' ('Example Financial Statements').
+GTIL, through its IFRS Team, develops general guidance that supports its member firms' commitment to high quality, consistent application of IFRS and is therefore pleased to share its insights by publishing 'IFRS Example Consolidated Financial Statements 2023' ('Example Financial Statements').

-These Example Financial Statements are based on the activities and results of Illustrative Corporation and its subsidiaries ('the Group') - a fictional consulting, service and retail entity that has been preparing IFRS consolidated financial statements for several years.
+These Example Financial Statements are based on the activities and results of Illustrative Corporation and its subsidiaries ('the Group' or the 'Illustrative Corporation Group') - a fictional consulting, service and retail entity that has been preparing IFRS consolidated financial statements for several years.
 The form and content of IFRS financial statements will always depend on the activities and transactions of the reporting entity.
-Our objective in preparing these Example Financial Statements is to illustrate one possible approach to financial reporting by an entity engaging in transactions that are typical across a range of non-specialist sectors.
+Our objective in preparing these Example Financial Statements is to illustrate financial reporting by an entity engaging in transactions that are typical across a range of non-specialist sectors.
 However, as with any publication of this type, these example financial statements cannot envisage every possible transaction and therefore cannot be regarded as comprehensive.
 Management as defined by the IASB, is ultimately responsible for the fair presentation of financial statements and therefore they may find other approaches more appropriate for its specific circumstances.